Memory that learns what works. So you can do more of it.

 After Each Response

-7 Memory Tools
+Memory Tools via MCP

-get_context_insights search_memory add_to_memory_bank update_memory delete_memory record_response score_response
+search_memory add_to_memory_bank update_memory delete_memory record_response score_memories

-Claude Code vs Desktop MCP
+Core (Claude Code & OpenCode) vs Desktop MCP

-Claude Code Desktop MCP
+Core Desktop MCP

-Context injection Automatic (hooks) Manual (prompt LLM)
+Context injection Automatic (hooks & plugin) Manual (prompt LLM)

 Outcome scoring Enforced Opt-in